Doctor of Nursing Practice

-- Three letters of recommendation (academic and professional) attesting to the applicant’s capability for doctoral study, one of which should be by a doctorally prepared nurse.
+- Three letters of recommendation (academic and professional) attesting to the applicant’s capability for graduate study, one of which must be by a doctorally prepared nurse.

 - Baccalaureate degree in nursing accredited by the American Association of Colleges of Nursing or the National League for Nursing with an upper-division major in nursing.

-- A basic statistics course is a prerequisite for NUR 652.
+- A basic statistics course is a prerequisite for NUR 505 or NUR652.

 - Candidates with non-nursing degrees will be evaluated on an individual basis.
 Completion of challenge of upper-division nursing courses is required prior to acceptance into the master’s program.